PREreview/prereview.org/README.md

 # prereview.org

-The source code for [beta.prereview.org].
+The source code for [prereview.org].

-🌱️ This site is under active development and will become [prereview.org].

 ## Development